Final report for FNC21-1281

 - Share findings through organizing an on farm field day, website/social media, instructional videos

 The birdhouse design that we will be using was created by Cornell University as part of a study on Tree Swallows that they conducted in 2003.
-Please see the attached pdf of their design that we will be following.
+Please see the attached pdf of their design:

 Each of the pastures that we will be sampling from averages 10-15 acres.
 We will be monitoring the fly population using fly paper mounted near the cattle water trough.
 Numbers will be tabulated weekly on the flies that are caught on the fly paper.